n45dev/DocuFind-API/README.md

 ##### POST:

-1. `/upload` - To upload a file to the server
+1. `/upload_pdf` - To upload a pdf file to the server
+2. `/upload_text` - To upload a text to the server

 ##### GET: